Need another category? Click here or call us at (866) 345-6784.

 A subgaleal hemorrhage is a potentially life-threatening childbirth injury.
 If an infant receives attention early enough, it is a treatable condition.
 But, if this comes about because of negligence, you should not have to pay for an obstetrician’s mistakes.

 Peripheral nerve damage can correct itself with time.
 After all, the human body has a significant capacity to heal itself.
-But, more concerns will need further medical care when it goes untreated.
+However, more concerns will need further medical care when it goes untreated.

 As with adults, fractures in babies can have significant differences in severity.
 Furthermore, injuries to some parts of the body heal easier than others.